CookiePLMonster/CookiePLMonster.github.io/_posts/2023-10-21-juiced-acclaim-and-pc-demos.md

   I've already encountered such bugs multiple times in my programming career outside of reverse engineering games.

 * In-game music plays with crackles and pops in all 3 Acclaim demos.
-This bug, later fixed in THQ demos, occurs because the game requests more data to be loaded from the disc after playback reaches a specific point in the audio track.
+This bug, later fixed in THQ demos, occurs because the game requests more data to be loaded from the disk after playback reaches a specific point in the audio track.
   In the case of THQ demos, this happens when passing a mid-point of the 1-second-long chunk of loaded music, but in Acclaim demos this marker is set to **one byte** before the end of the track.
 This obviously doesn't allow the game to stream more data in time, and that results in broken music playback.
 In SilentPatch, I mirrored the change made to the 2005 demos.